[Online Books and Research]

 NAICS codes, contact information, bibliography, and more.
 Indexed by company name,

 industry, and geographic region.
-(Make sure that the "all volumes in this
+(Make sure that the

-edition" button is selected to search through all volumes.)
+"all volumes" button is selected to search through all volumes.)

 James Encyclopedia of Labor History Worldwide: Major Events in Labor History and Their Impact (GVRL) (InfoTrac/Gale Group)